moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ## cache

 In computing, a cache is a hardware or software component that stores data so that future requests for that data can be served faster; the data stored in a cache might be the result of an earlier computation or a copy of data stored elsewhere.

+## runtime system or runtime environment

+In computer programming, a runtime system or runtime environment is a sub-system that exists both in the computer where a program is created, as well as in the computers where the program is intended to be run.
+The name comes from the compile time and runtime division from compiled languages, which similarly distinguishes the computer processes involved in the creation of a program (compilation) and its execution in the target machine (the run time)

+## open source

+Open-source software (OSS) is computer software that is released under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software and its source code to anyone and for any purpose.
+Open-source software may be developed in a collaborative, public manner.
+Open-source software is a prominent example of open collaboration, meaning any capable user is able to participate online in development, making the number of possible contributors indefinite.
+The ability to examine the code facilitates public trust in the software.

+## regex search(regular expression search)

+A regular expression is a form of advanced searching that looks for specific patterns, as opposed to certain terms and phrases.
+With regular expressions, you can use pattern matching to search for particular strings of characters rather than constructing multiple, literal search queries.